openSUSE

 It is written primarily in a codebase using Rails, Javascript, Ruby and Perl and has been in active development since 2006.

-, written in Python, to interact with the build service.
+Package maintainers primarily use the command line tool osc, written in Python, to interact with the build service.

 Known issues